 B. If the association has insufficient funds in the treasury and from current receipts to pay all matured accounts and applications for withdrawal within thirty days after such accounts mature or payment is requested, then the board of directors shall provide by resolution:

-2. For a list of matured accounts in order of maturity, and if in the same series, in order of issuance in such series; and also of applications for withdrawals in chronological order of filing.
-Separate lists may be established for such purposes, in which event the resolution shall provide the proportion of available money which shall be applied to each list.
+2. For a list of matured accounts in order of maturity, and if in the same series, in order of issuance in such series and also of applications for withdrawals in chronological order of filing.
+Separate lists may be established for such purposes, in which event the resolution shall provide the proportion of available money that shall be applied to each list.

-3. For a maximum sum, which shall not exceed one thousand dollars, which may be paid to any one holder at any one time; and if any holder's application for withdrawal or for payment of matured shares exceeds the sum so fixed, then he shall be paid in his turn the sum so fixed, and his application, reduced by such payment, shall be deemed refiled in its order as if filed on the date of such payment.
+3. For a maximum sum, that shall not exceed $1,000, that may be paid to any one holder at any one time and if any holder's application for withdrawal or for payment of matured shares exceeds the sum so fixed, then the holder shall be paid in turn the sum so fixed, and the holder's application, reduced by such payment, shall be deemed refiled in its order as if filed on the date of such payment.
 Such limited payment may be made on a fixed date in each month and such refiling and renumbering, as the case may be, may take place on the same date in each subsequent month as long as any applications remain unpaid.

-4. For a maximum sum, which shall not exceed two hundred dollars, which may be paid on any application for withdrawal or to any one holder of matured shares in any calendar month, regardless of the order of application.
+4. For a maximum sum, that shall not exceed $200, which may be paid on any application for withdrawal or to any one holder of matured shares in any calendar month, regardless of the order of application.

 C. Accounts pledged as sole security for a loan shall be subject to the withdrawal provisions of this section, but amounts available for payment on the application for withdrawal shall be applied first to the repayment of the loan balance.

-E. No holder shall have more than one application for withdrawal in effect at any one time; but a holder may cancel his application or reduce the amount thereof at any time as to any amount not yet paid.
+E. A holder shall not have more than one application for withdrawal in effect at any one time, but may cancel the application or reduce the amount thereof at any time as to any amount not yet paid.